exposit/katamoiran/_posts/2017-10-05-3forged-aps-one.md

 My rules are simple.

 1. I'll play every game I think I can.
-If a game's just not suitable for solo, I'll pass on it but do at least a short summary why.
+If a game's just not suitable for solo, I'll pass on it but do at least a short summary of why.

 2. I'll use Pythia's generators for additional content but I'll try to keep it to a minimum.

 3. I'll use whatever Oracle feels right assuming it is needed.

 Note: I am only critiquing these games in a very limited way!
-I'm looking at it purely from the perspective of a solo gamer and a solo game designer looking for potentially useful tools for soloing.
+I'm looking at it from the perspective of a solo gamer and of a solo game designer looking for potentially useful tools for soloing.

 <!--more-->